Roby360/SpawnCommand/.github/ISSUE_TEMPLATE/bug_report.md

 **Title**
-\nBug report
+Bug report

 **Describe the bug**
-\nA clear and concise description of what the bug is.
+A clear and concise description of what the bug is.

 **Screenshot(s)**
 You can insert images with juste drags and drops